electricalwind/electricalwind.github.io/_pages/about.md

 Hello everyone,

 Since Summer 2020, I'm a _Research Associate_ at the [_University of Luxembourg_](https://uni.lu) in the Serval team lead by Pr.
 Le Traon.
 My research focuses but is not limited to the analysis and detection of software vulnerabilities through the use of machine learning.
-I'm also in charge of the Introduction to Computer Science class from the Computer Science Bachelor of the university of Luxembourg.
+I'm also in charge of the Introduction to Computer Science and involve in the Software Engineering II and Software Testing classes from the Computer Science Bachelors of the university of Luxembourg .

 I received an Engineering degree in Computer Science with a major in Information Security from Polytech’Nice Sophia in 2014.
 Followed by a PhD degree in October 2018 at the University of Luxembourg defending my thesis on the Evaluation of Vulnerability Prediction Models.